benmarwick/au13uwgeoarchlab/README.md

 Solution: Go to the location of your markdown file and delete the folders called `cache` and `figure`, then try again

-Message: `Error: client error: (406) Not Acceptable` Solution: something is probably wrong with the `devtools` package.
-Try this instead:
+Message: `Error: client error: (406) Not Acceptable` Solution: Try this instead:

 ```
 install.packages("installr")